lfuksman/survmissing/README.md

 Using Rubin’s terminology, there are three types of missing: missing completely at random (MCAR), missing at random (MAR) and missing not at random (MNAR).
 The various R codes in the repository are supplements to the following papers:

 1. Efromovich, S.* and Fuksman, L.* Study of imputation procedures for nonparametric density estimation based on missing censored lifetimes.
 Computational Statistics & Data Analysis, 2024, Volume 198. https://doi.org/10.1016/j.csda.2024.107994.
+    - paper_1_code: univariate density estimation under MCAR missing

+2. Efromovich, S.* and Fuksman, L.* Nonparametric estimation for missing right censored lifetimes.
+Submitted, in review.
+    - paper_2_code: marginal and conditional density and hazard rate estimation under MAR missing

-2. Efromovich, S.* and Fuksman, L.* Missing in Survival Analysis.
+3. Efromovich, S.* and Fuksman, L.* Missing in Survival Analysis.
 In: Ansari, J., et al. Combining, Modelling and Analyzing Imprecision, Randomness and Dependence.
 SMPS 2024.
 Advances in Intelligent Systems and Computing, 2024, vol 1458.
 Springer, Cham. https://doi.org/10.1007/978-3-031-65993-5_16.

-3. Efromovich, S.* and Fuksman, L.* Nonparametric estimation for missing right censored lifetimes.
-Submitted, in review.